-broker / queue / rust
+broker / queue / durable delivery

 Useful messaging without broker ceremony.